kolbytn/mindcraft/README.md

 ⭐[How do I add the API key as an environment variable?](https://phoenixnap.com/kb/windows-set-environment-variable)⭐

-If you use Ollama, to install the models used by default (generation and embedding), execute the following script:
+If you use Ollama, to install the models used by default (generation and embedding), execute the following terminal command:
-`ollama pull mistral:instruct && ollama pull nomic-embed-text`
+`ollama pull phi3 && ollama pull nomic-embed-text`

 Then, clone/download this repository